jmadeano/growing_knowledge_culturally_neurips21/README.md

 The calculated data tables listed above were generated using a number of Python scripts.
 These scripts can be found in the `data_transformations` directory.

+_NOTE:_ At this time, the code used to perform language coding/classification with GPT3 is not available.
+Check out [Elicit](https://elicit.org/) to learn more about the process and implement your own classification workflows.

 - `ordered_message_history.py`: